subdavis/workspaces-io/README.md

 # move some data from your workspace to a shared workspace
 wio mc mv myworkspace/file.txt sharedworkspace/file.txt

+# list public workspaces
+wio w ls --public

+# list data in a public workspace subfolder
+wio mc ls ownername/workspacename/subfolder/
 ```

+### Referring to workspaces

+You can refer to workspaces either

+* directly by `workspacename/`
+* through their owner by `owner/workspacename/`

 ## MinIO Setup